 Come November, Morrissey will face an independent candidate who filed for the race the afternoon of June 11 just prior to the 5 p.m. deadline.
 Waylin Ross submitted 402 signatures, of which 294 were good, Petersburg’s longtime voter registrar Dawn Williams said.
 She noted that he needed 250 valid signatures.

 Ross, 29, is a Petersburg High graduate and has a bachelor’s degree in political science and history from Old Dominion University and a master’s degree in public policy and economics from George Mason University.
 He worked for Morrissey as a legislative aide.
-Last week, Morrissey said Ross worked for him for about four weeks, but he ended up firing him because he couldn’t do the job.
+Last week, Morrissey said he ended up firing Ross because he couldn’t do the job.
 “He’s the only person I’ve ever fired,” Morrissey said.
 Ross admits that he was fired, but said he worked for Morrissey for seven or eight months.
 “He has a temper,” Ross said of Morrissey.
 “One day we just got into it.”
 Five days after he was fired, Ross said Morrissey called him and offered him another job, but Ross said he already had found other employment.

 Ross is CEO of ParaLobby LLC, a Petersburg business consulting firm that he founded four years ago.

 Ross said he wants his campaign, which started May 28, to be a blueprint for how Petersburg residents can get involved in politics.

 “A lot of people in Petersburg expressed displeasure about the candidates,” Ross said, adding that they were choosing “the lesser of two evils.”
 Ross said the June 11 primary was a “referendum on Dance.
 It was not a vote of confidence for Morrissey.”